 3.2.
 Seismic attribute analysis and integration with depositional environment from well data

 The application of running multi-attribute volumes was effective on improving the seismic images in the study area.
 Firstly, a relative acoustic impedance was generated from the original volume.
 Secondly, the relative acoustic impedance was used as an input of running a similarity attribute.
 Finally, RMS surface attribute was applied on the similarity volume generated from the relative acoustic impedance volume to predict distribution of the target sand.
 The RMS attribute was run using a 15ms time window below top the target sand being equivalent to 12m (in average) of the target sand.
 The RMS attribute was generated from the similarity volume which was generated from relative acoustic impedance volume.
 This application of running multi-attribute volumes was successful in improving the seismic images (Satinder Chopra and Kurt J.Marfurt, 2007).
 The red dash line in figure 8 illustrates anomalies of high similarity of the relative acoustic impedance in the sand interval.
-Once this was combined with the supporting well information including core, biostratigraphy and well log data, high similarity of the relative acoustic impedance most likely related to sand reservoirs characterized by coarsening upward, blocky to fining upward succession, which interpreted as the deltaic environment.
+Once this was combined with the supporting well information including core, biostratigraphy and well log data, high similarity of the relative acoustic impedance most likely related to sand reservoirs characterized by coarsening upward, blocky to fining upward succession, which is interpreted as the deltaic environment.
 In addition, as the distance between well 1 and well 2 is approximately 2.5km and between well 1 and well 3 is approximately 2.8km (figure 8).
 These distances are quite far for a width of the interpreted thin backfilled channel deposits (8m) and mouth bar deposits (4m).
 Hence, it is predicted that the sand in the three wells could be different sand bodies, which could result from channel avulsion leading to lopes switching, and the seismic attribute result probably from stacks of backfilled distributary channel deposits and mouth bar deposits.

 In this study area, it is difficult to identify whether the delta was fluvial, wave or tide dominated based on core and well log patterns.
 This is because the sedimentary structures showed mainly massive and structureless.
 However, the analysis results of high resolution of biostratigraphy data indicated that the delta was deposited in a low energy setting with minor marine influence.
 Therefore, although there is no evidence of fluvial influence on the delta, it is predicted that in a low energy setting and minor marine influence, the delta is prone to fluvial dominated delta.
 In addition, the delta shape resulted from the seismic attribute illustrated that this delta could be slightly affected by tides (figure 8).
 In conclusion, the delta is fluvial dominated delta and minor tide influence.
 As a result, geometries of backfilled distributary channel deposits are mainly perpendicular to the shoreline, and geometries of mouth bar deposits depends on influence levels of tides on the delta.
 However, with just 4m thickness of the mouth bar deposits and minor tide influence, it is estimated that they are approximately the same width with theirs backfilled distributary channel deposits.